 No small business loans

 Employers looking to hire new employees during the shutdown could run into problems.
 One of the casualties of the shutdown is access to the federal E-verify, an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States.
-The issue is having serious implications in states like Georgia and Arizona, which are required to verify employees' legal status via the program before they are hired.
-Businesses that wish to continue hiring are encouraged to fill out the traditional I-9 paper form in lieu of an E-Verify check.
-When the system comes back online, employers are expected to complete their checks.
+The issue is having serious implications in states that are required to verify employees' legal status via the program before they are hired.

 National parks business